chryzsh/DarthSidious/general/from-network-access-to-domain-admin.md

 ## Manually enumerating the domain
-**Goal: **
+**Goal: Increasing privileges in the domain **
+Usually if you are a regular user of sorts you won't have privileges to much in the domain.
+That means you are probably not local administrator anywhere.
+This is pretty much a key step to be able to use tools like Mimikatz.
+A typical approach is to go from workstation user -> workstation admin -> server admin -> domain admin.

 In a decently patched AD environment, there won't be any point in trying too hard to escalate privileges locally on a box.

-Usually if you are
+**Technique**

-* Identify if the user you have is local admin on any machine.
+* Identify if the user you have is local admin on any machine
+* Identify group memberships
+* Identify GPOs applied to user, group membership or current machine
 * Possibly escalate privileges locally

+**Tools**
+* Empire
+* PowerView

 ## Move towards Domain Admin

-**Goal: Reaching a box with Domain Admin credentials on**

-Once a path has been laid out, you can start moving laterally in the domain.
+**Goal: Command execution on a box with Domain Admin session on** Once a path has been laid out, you can start moving laterally in the domain.
 However, since AD is built the way it is you don't necessarily have to pop shells all over the place.
 Not only does this increase the possibility of detection, but if the environment have the capabilities of remoting in to boxes, then that is a better option.
+This is why i have written command execution and not shell here.
+While the difference is only so slight, it can be a very efficient way of getting things done.
+Also consider you will potentially be doing these kinds of activities over a tunnel, which might add significant delay to your operations.
+Normally, the deeper you get into the internal network, the tougher it gets.

-This step depends a lot on the domain size and configuration.
-If every user has local administrator access on their workstations or there are hundreds of DAs, this step is usually trivial.
+This step depends a lot on the domain size, security maturity and configuration.
+If every user has local administrator access on their workstations or there are hundreds of DAs, this step is usually trivial

 **Technique**
 *

 **Tools**
 * Powershell